gravitational/gravity/docs/6.x/cluster.md

-`<node>` specifies the node to remove and can be either the node's assigned hostname or its IP address (the one that was used as a "advertise address" or "peer address" during install/join) or its Kubernetes name (can be obtained via `kubectl get nodes`).
+`<node>` specifies the node to remove and can be either the node's assigned hostname or its IP address (the one that was used as a "advertise address" or "peer address" during install/join) or its Kubernetes name which can be obtained via `kubectl get nodes`.

 ## Recovering a Node

 Let's assume you have lost the node with IP `1.2.3.4` and it can not be recovered.
-Here are the steps to remove the lost node from the cluster and add a new node `1.2.3.7` to replace the faulty
+Here are the steps to remove the lost node from the Cluster and add a new node `1.2.3.7` to replace the faulty
 one:

 #### Remove the node from the system

-On any node that has a functioning cluster running, execute the command `remove` to forcefully remove the unavailable node from the cluster.
+On any node that has a functioning Cluster running, execute the command `remove` to forcefully remove the unavailable node from the Cluster.

 This command will update Etcd, Kubernetes and Gravity state to remove faulty node from the database.
 Let's assume the remaining nodes are: